kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

 # Watcher Memory Improvements

-In [0.92.0](https://github.com/kube-rs/kube/releases/tag/0.92.0) [watcher] dropped its internal buffering of state and started to fully delegating any potential buffering to the associated [Store].
+In [0.92.0](https://github.com/kube-rs/kube/releases/tag/0.92.0), the [watcher] dropped its internal buffering of state and started to fully delegating any potential buffering to the associated [Store].

 This has resulted in a pretty big memory improvement for direct users of [watcher], but also (somewhat unintuitively) for users of reflectors and stores.